kaerez/nav/README.md

 This project consists of a single `index.html` file that acts as a smart router for a statically hosted website (like on GitHub Pages).
 It allows you to create simple, memorable URLs that can either redirect to another website or serve content directly from your repository, all without needing a server-side language.

-This system has two primary modes of operation based on the URL used to access it.
+This system has three primary modes of operation based on the URL used to access it.

 ## How It Works

 The script inspects the URL's query parameters to decide what to do.

 1.  **Default Behavior (No Parameters):** If you load the `index.html` page without any parameters, it looks for a file named `root.txt` in the same directory.

 2.  **Parameter-Based Behavior:** If you load the page with a parameter (e.g., `?folder=file`), it uses the parameter to find a specific file within a sub-folder.

 The crucial difference lies in whether the `file` part of the parameter has an extension or not.